ahsu1230/mathnavigatorSite/constellations/onboarding/guide_alternative.md

 **For Windows users**

 Read this guide here <https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/> to add environment variables.
 You are NOT editing the environment variable `PATH`.
-You will create 5 new environment variables as follows:
+You simply need to create the following 5 environment variables.

 ```unix
 DB_HOST=localhost